How To Make A Vertical Pallet Planter/Garden

 Assembling the planter

-Then the bottom of a shelf no 1 (2 screws on each side- 4.0x40mm(8 x 1-1/2) Zinc Yellow Passivated Pozi mdf screws), I flipped the pallet upside down to screw for this.
-Laid it flat again sad then did the front.
+Then the bottom of shelves no 1, 2, and 3 (2 screws on each side- 4.0x40mm(8 x 1-1/2) Zinc Yellow Passivated Pozi MDF screws).
+I flipped the pallet upside down to do this.
+Laid it flat again and did the fronts.

 So you go to the next shelf and repeat the process.
+Or you can do the bottoms first and then the fronts.
 Pretty straightforward.
 If only I didn’t start with the bottom shelf first, lol.

 I made the bottom shelf bigger to make the planter more stable and fit my strawberries into the space.
-I used 4 corner brackets for securing the sides and two pallet planks for the bottom.
-Then I screwed 2 planks to make the bottom and one to make the front of this shelf.
+I used four corner brackets for securing the sides and two pallet planks for the bottom.
+Then I screwed two planks to make the bottom and one to make the front of this shelf.

 Prepping the shelves